 The angular deviation is the angle α between a parallel incident beam perpendicular to the Reference Plane P and the reflected beam (see figure 9).
 The incident beam shall have a diameter in the range 0,3 mm to 3,0 mm.
-This angle α includes deflection due to the entrance surface and to the unparallelism of the reflective layer.
+This angle α includes deflection due to the entrance surface and to the unparallelism of the reflective layer with the entrance surface.